 Lupus is most likely to affect women although men can have lupus too.
 The ratio of women to men is 9 to 1 or 90%.
 Lupus can often trigger after childbirth, at menopause, or puberty due to hormonal activity and change.

 It is more common in Asian and black women than Caucasians.

 Lupus is more common in younger people between 15 years to 44 years of age.

 Only 1 in 15 cases begin after 50 years of age when it tends to be less severe.
 Lupus can affect children too.

-The most common internal organ affected in lupus is kidneys.
+The most common internal organ affected by lupus is the kidneys.
 Lupus affecting the kidney called lupus nephritis is sometimes said to be the most severe lupus.
 As in most kidney disease, symptoms are rare in the early part of lupus affecting the kidney but abnormalities like protein and blood leak can be detected by testing urine regularly.